Shobhitsingh-2503/Shobhitsingh-2503/README.md

 ## Hi, I am Shobhit.

-- 📍Living in India
+- 📍Living in India.
-- Final Year Undergrad pursuing Bachelor of technology from IIT Dhanbad.
+- Bachelor of technology from IIT Dhanbad 2025 Batch.
-- I work as a Fullstack Blockchain Developer.
-Mostly using React, Javascript and Solidity.
+- I work as a Software Engineer.
+Mostly using React, Next, TypeScript and JavaScript.
 - Mail me at shobhtisingh25032003@gmai.com
-- Want to have a chat ?
-Schedule a meet with me at [cal.com/shobhit-singh](https://cal.com/shobhit-singh)

 ### Work Experience
+- Full time as a Software Engineer at Frogleaps Technologies Pvt Ltd.
+- Worked as a Software Engineer intern at Frogleaps Technologies Pvt Ltd.
 - Worked as a Web developer intern at Abhyaz.

 ### Projects and Brain Stormings